 Watch: Impressive Trailer for 'Punisher' Fan Film Marvel Shut Down

 We've seen some impressive Marvel fan films from producer Adi Shankar, including The Punisher: Dirty Laundry starring Thomas Jane, and the stylistic Truth in Journalism which features Eddie Brock before he becomes Venom.
 Now Shankar has been working on another Marvel-inspired film, focusing on The Punisher again.
 However, this time, Marvel has taken action to shut down The Dead Can't Be Distracted, the film from director Mike Pecci which takes cues from a specific comic run by Greg Rucka and Marco Checchetto.
-While we might not see the full film anytime soon, we at least have a trailer.
-Watch!
+While we might not see the full film anytime soon - the trailer has also been removed.
+Sorry, folks.